Chapter 3

 Elvis alternates his wide-eyed gaze between Medic and the scenery, inviting Medic to look again.
 Medic does and nods in agreement.

 In truth, the nod is more of a courtesy.
 Elvis seems to be a nice guy but there’s also something a little off about him.
 Medic noticed this almost right away as they got acquainted on the dark Thai beach.
 The young man demonstrated good self-reliance, having just completed a small trek through the night jungle using only GPS.
-And he implicitly seemed to understand their need to sink the dinghy, offering a helping hand before they asked.
-In short, he seemed capable, even experienced.
+And he implicitly seemed to understand their need to sink Victor and Allesandra’s dinghy, even offering a helping hand before Medic or The Handler asked.
+In short, Elvis seemed capable, even experienced.

 So this coy thing gives Medic pause.
 He’s not sure he’s got the patience for the withdrawn eagerness with which Elvis waits to be questioned, only to produce simple-minded answers at the end of it.